coderofsalvation/coderofsalvation.github.io/_posts/2018-10-09-why-IFTTT-will-win.md

 <img src="/public/img/ifttt.jpg"/>

 <div class="message">
   Hi!
-In this post I'm explaining why I think IFTTT is three steps ahead with the rest of the world.
+In this post I'm explaining why I think IFTTT is lightyears ahead compared to the rest of the world.
 </div>

 ## First a bit of history

-When I started out, unix pipes were (and still are) a superpowerful to automate things:
+When I started out, unix pipes were (and still are) superpowerful to automate things:

-    $ echo "mail -s "$USER: please check free diskspace" john@mycompany.com" | at 1145 jan 31
+    $ echo "mail -s "$USER: please do a server-update" john@mycompany.com" | at 1145 jan 31

-> It looks quite humanreadable to some extent
+> It looks quite humanreadable..kindof :)

 ## Then Yahoo pipes happened

-Interactive Websites were mostly limited data-entry & form-processing.
+Interactive websites were mostly limited to data-entry & form-processing.
 Yahoo made great efforts to create an eventful web:

 <img src="/public/img/yahoopipes.jpg"/>

-> Impressively as it was, somehow this doesn't look simple.
+> Impressively as it was, somehow this doesn't look simple :)

-## Then REST became a thing
+## SOAP & REST became a thing

 <img src="/public/img/rest.png"/>

-> The downside however is: now we need a developer specialist, a database infrastructure etc. Automation still doesn't look simple.
+> The downside however is: its needs a developer specialist, a database infrastructure etc. Automation still doesn't look simple.

+Jeff Lindsay, a friend of mine at Gliderlabs (who coined the term *'webhooks'*) did a great job in educating the world about this.

-## At the same IFTTT was launched
+## IFTTT was already around

 Now look at this: